 Areas of excellence

 Montréal’s leading LSHT disciplines include the neurosciences, cardiology, oncology and metabolic diseases.
-The city also stands out in biotechnology and pharmaceuticals, medical technologies, digital health, artificial intelligence, contract research organisations (CROs) and contract manufacturing organisations (CMOs).
+The city also stands out in biotechnology and pharmaceuticals, medical technologies, digital health, contract research organisations (CROs) and contract manufacturing organisations (CMOs).

 A unique life sciences ecosystem